Language death: Language change

 The process of language change may also involve the splitting up of a language into a family of several daughter languages, leaving the common parent language "dead".
-This has happened to Latin, which (through Vulgar Latin) eventually developed into the Romance languages, and to Sanskrit, which (through Prakrit) developed into the New Indo-Aryan languages.
+This happened to Latin, which (through Vulgar Latin) eventually developed into the Romance languages, and to Sanskrit, which (through Prakrit) developed into the New Indo-Aryan languages.
 Such a process is normally not described as "language death", because it involves an unbroken chain of normal transmission of the language from one generation to the next, with only minute changes at every single point in the chain.
 Thus with regard to Latin, for example, there is no point at which Latin "died"; it evolved in different ways in different geographic areas, and its modern forms are now identified by a plethora of different names such as French, Portuguese, Spanish, Italian, etc. Language shift can be used to understand the evolution of Latin into the various modern forms.
 Language shift, which could lead to language death, occurs because of a shift in language behaviour from a speech community.
 Contact with other languages and cultures causes change in behaviour to the original language which creates language shift.